bbglab/oncodrivefml/docs/source/analysis.rst

-This sections explains how OncodriveFML compute the scores for the observed mutations and how they are simulated.
+This sections explains how OncodriveFML compute the scores for the observed mutations and how mutations are simulated.

 The analysis is done for each element independently.